Modern Slavery Act Statement 2017

 Omega’s recruitment processes are transparent and reviewed regularly.
-Omega does not ordinarily use temporary labour supplied through recruitment agencies or other parties, and carries out face to face interviews with all candidates to discuss job opportunities.
+Omega carries out face to face interviews with all directly employed candidates to discuss job opportunities.
 Omega communicates directly with the individual(s) to be employed to confirm the details of any offer made.
 Robust procedures are in place for the vetting of new employees and to ensure that the Company is able to confirm their identities, their right to work in the UK and that they are paid directly into an appropriate, personal bank account.
 Omega PLC has extensive policies and procedures in place so that employees and workers are treated in accordance with UK employment legislation.

 Omega is committed to preventing any form of slavery or human trafficking in its activities and to ensure that its Associated Parties are free from any form of slavery or human trafficking.

 In the event that Omega suspects any slavery and human trafficking by an Associated Party, Omega will report such suspicions, provide appropriate information to the relevant authorities, and suspend or terminate any associated engagement, business arrangement or contract.

 Each Associated Party is required to put in place suitable management policies/system(s) for ensuring compliance with the Policy; extend the principles set out in this Policy to those engaged or acting on the Associated Party’s behalf, including contractors; and to permit Omega to audit its compliance with the Policy, including making records available to Omega to demonstrate compliance with the Policy.